SignTools/SignTools/FAQ.md

 ## "Unable To Install \*.ipa"

+This error means that there was a problem while installing the app.
 Are you trying to web install (OTA) an app signed with a free developer account?
 That's sadly not possible.
 Read the `Free developer account limitations` section above.

 Otherwise, try installing again, sometimes it's a network problem.
 If that doesn't help, refer to the `This app cannot be installed because its integrity could not be verified` section above.